section-engineering-education/engineering-education/content/articles/statistical-hypothesis-testing-python-implementation/index.md

 We can be sure now that there are 3 classes of species and there are no missing values.
 Let's proceed with the data manipulation.

-Let's use `petal_width` to compare species for our Chi-square test.
+Let's use `petal_width` to compare species for our chi-square test.

 The first step is to check the summary of `petal_width`.
 We then use this information to convert it to a categorical variable.